avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. figure:: ContaminatedWater.png
   :width: 350

-  Figure 3.
-Water from a lake in Uganda that was implicated in a cholera outbreak during June–July 2015.
-Image authors: `Pande et al 2018`_.
-Permission details: `CC BY 4.0`_.
+  Figure 3. `Water-collection site X on the shore of Lake Edward, Katwe Village, south-western Uganda`_.
+Water from this lake in Uganda that was implicated in a cholera outbreak during June–July 2015.
+Image attribution: this image by `Pande et al 2018`_ is licensed under `CC BY 4.0`_.

+.. _Water-collection site X on the shore of Lake Edward, Katwe Village, south-western Uganda: https://journals.plos.org/plosone/article/figure?id=10.1371/journal.pone.0198431.g003

 .. _Pande et al 2018: https://pubmed.ncbi.nlm.nih.gov/29949592/